suryajeetlondhe/flutter_interview_questions/README.md

 MyClass obj = MyClass();
 obj.log("This is a log message!");
 }
 🚀 “Flutter prefers composition and mixins over inheritance to keep the code flexible, reusable, and maintainable!”

 ✅ Best Practice: Instead of manually using InheritedWidget, use Provider (built on InheritedWidget) for state management.

 ---

-30) What is InheritedWidget in Flutter?
+30.What is InheritedWidget in Flutter?
+---
-    InheritedWidget is a special type of widget in Flutter that allows data to be passed down the widget tree efficiently without using constructors.
+InheritedWidget is a special type of widget in Flutter that allows data to be passed down the
+    widget tree efficiently without using constructors.
 It is commonly used for state management and sharing data across multiple widgets.

 🔹 Why Use InheritedWidget?
 Helps avoid prop drilling (passing data manually through multiple widget constructors).